mandelsoft/documents/kubeconcept/README.md

 Basically, there is no difference anymore between an API user and the implementation of the functionality.
-The task of those controllers is to align the desired state it gets from the object state described by the documents managed by the API server with the actual state in the real-world.
+The task of those controllers is to align the desired state it gets from the object state described by the documents managed by the API server with the actual state in the real-world or the *target environment* or *work plane* of the controller.
 This process is called drift-control or reconciliation.
 The resource document describes the desired state provided by its maintainer or owner and some status information provided by its controller used to reflect additional external state found for this